Shiigu/quake1randomizer/README.md

 Every weapon has an even chance to be spawned.

 It works as follows:
-1. The Randomizer creates a "bag" of 6 shuffled weapons (Double-barreled Shotgun, Nailgun, Super Nailgun, Grenade Launcher, Rocket Launcher, Thunderbolt), with the weapons the player already has placed first.
+1. The Randomizer creates a "bag" of 6 shuffled weapons (Double-barreled Shotgun, Nailgun, Super Nailgun, Grenade Launcher, Rocket Launcher, Thunderbolt).
+If the map has been loaded via `changelevel` (such as by reaching a map exit), the weapons that were spawned in the previous map will be skipped (prioritizing weapons that the player could not have obtained yet); otherwise, the ones to be skipped will be the weapons the player already owns.
-2. It moves across the "bag" until it finds a weapon that hasn't been spawned yet and can be spawned in the target location*.
+2. It moves across the "bag" until it finds a weapon that hasn't been spawned or skipped yet and can be spawned in the target location*.
 Having placed the already-owned weapons first, this gives priority to weapons the player isn't currently carrying.
 3. If it reaches the end of the bag without picking a weapon that can be spawned in the target location*, it spawns a powerup (except for a Biosuit or Red Armor suit) instead.
 4. If all weapons have spawned, it creates a new "bag", and goes back to Step 2.